Powerlearnproject/se-assignment-day-2-git-and-github-SkyFIONA/README.md

 Regularly sync with the main branch.
 Maintain an updated and detailed README.
 Use pull requests for code reviews.
-Let me know if any clarification is needed!

-You said:
-How do I create new repository on GitHub
-ChatGPT said:
-ChatGPT
-Creating a new repository on GitHub is straightforward

-ChatGPT can make mista

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?